Dublin Guitar Quartet: History

 The group formed in 2001 while founder members Brian Bolger, Patrick Brunnock, David Flynn and Redmond O'Toole were all studying at the Dublin Conservatory of Music and Drama.
 This line-up avoided standard classical guitar repertoire in favour of their own arrangements of important international composers.
 Their first batch of arrangements included David Flynn's arrangements of String Quartet No.2 Company and String Quartet No.3 Mishima by Philip Glass and Summa by Arvo Pärt and Brian Bolger's arrangements of String Quartet No.1 White Man Sleeps by Kevin Volans and Soundscapes over Landscapes by The Redneck Manifesto.
-The quartet's first performance was as support to the Redneck Manifesto in Whelans of Wexford Street in Dublin on 26 January 2002.
+The quartet's first performance was as support to the Redneck Manifesto in Whelan's of Wexford Street in Dublin on 26 January 2002.